pivot-libre/pivot-serverless/infrastructure/README.md

 # Pivot Infrastructure

-Pivot's Infrastructure is managed with TypeScript and the CDK.
+Pivot's Infrastructure is managed with TypeScript and the [AWS CDK](https://aws.amazon.com/cdk/).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.